tknerr/tknerr.github.io/source/_posts/2014-05-12-devpack-philosophy-aka-works-on-your-machine.markdown

 Well, by now you should have a good enough idea of what a DevPack is and what its benefits are.
 You have seen an example for a Java DevPack above, but you could have DevPacks for any project or programming language.

-In fact I am currently writing this blog post using [Octopress](http://octopress.org/) which I have set up as part of a general purpose Ruby DevPack (to be published on Github soon).
+In fact I am currently writing this blog post using [Octopress](http://octopress.org/) which I have set up with a general purpose [Ruby DevPack](https://github.com/tknerr/ruby-devpack).
 For working with Chef and Vagrant I'm using the [Bill's Kitchen](https://github.com/tknerr/bills-kitchen) DevPack.

 So what are your "DevPacks"?